KellyHsu/SDM-AccountWebsite/README.md

 ## INSTALLATION & SETTINGS

- At first, you should make sure you have [virtualenv](http://www.virtualenv.org/) installed.
+ At first, you should make sure you have [virtualenv](http://www.virtualenv.org/) installe

+ if not:

+    [sudo] pip install virtualenv

 after that, just cd to your_project_name: